shsagir/play-area-sync/docs/app.md

 ### Recovering Backups

 While the App get's deleted irrevocable, Backups might still be around.
 When your App plan included [Backups](/backups-uni) and those have not yet faded out within their retention period, we might can restore the backups for you.
-Please contact us for that.
+We then can provide you tar ball containing your data (web + mysql).
+Please contact us for that via chat.

 ## Troubleshooting